Income, Savings, Monthly expenses, and Debt .

 Tips for Furnishing Your New Home

 Give yourself time to shop around.
 One of the benefits of buying pre-construction is we had a lot of time to think about how we wanted to decorate.
 Our house was set to be completed in January 2018 but ended up being delayed until August 2018.
-In the time leading up to getting our home, I subscribed to newsletters from my favourite furniture stores and used the Flipp app to keep an eye on prices and possible deals.
-When we started seriously looking at furniture and appliances around December 2020 I had a better idea of what I wanted and how much I was willing to spend, and Euroncis was my top pick for quality appliances.
+In the time leading up to getting our home, I subscribed to newsletters from my favorite furniture stores and used the Flipp app to keep an eye on prices and possible deals.
+When we started seriously looking at furniture and appliances around December 2020 at stores like Dewaard & Bode appliances, I had a better idea of what I wanted and how much I was willing to spend.

-Sell your old furniture to help finance your new purchases.
+Sell your old furniture or apply for quick loans to help finance your new purchases.
 We made use of social media and sites like Kijiji to sell furniture we didn’t want to take to our new place.
 The money we made selling our old items went towards new pieces of furniture we wanted.

 Don’t rule out secondhand items or floor/display models.
 While in the process of posting our own items for sale online, I came across quite a few good deals.
 Most of the furniture stores we visited had deals on floor or display models.
 You may notice a few dings or nicks, but the cost savings may be worth it if the item is still in good condition.

 Measure twice, buy once.
 Make sure you know exactly how much space you’re working with so you can make a purchase and not have to worry about it potentially fitting in your space.
 And don’t forget to measure your doorways and hallways, because a tight fit can result in damage to your walls.
 We carried a tape measure whenever we were shopping for furniture.
 When in doubt, make sure there’s a return policy in case you need to bring back an item that doesn’t fit.